1plusX/swan/README.md

   <img width="70%" height="70%" src="./overview.svg">
 </p>

-The difference to Turtledove is that partial profiles (i.e. profiles of one domain) are stored in the browser, not audiences (interest groups).
+The difference to Turtledove is that partial profiles are registered in the browser, not audiences (interest groups).
+Instead, the audience memberships are computed directly in the browser.
+One partial profile consists of several items/attributes that are collected on one domain only.

 The Turtledove bidding process that is used to select an ad is not affected by this proposal.

-Next, we discuss how the browser controls the access to partial profiles.
+Next, we discuss how the browser controls the access to partial profiles and their items.

 ## Access to the private storage